aliyun/alibabacloud-kms-java-sdk/README.md

                     = new KmsConfig()
                     // send the request with the related API name  to the kms share gateway .setDefaultKmsApiNames(ApiNames.GET_SECRET_VALUE_API_NAME)
-                    //set the SSL authentication identity, which is false by default, that is, the SSL certificate needs to be verified.
-When true, you can set whether to ignore SSL certificates when calling the interface
-                    .setIgnoreSSLVerifySwitch(false)
                     //set the request protocol to HTTPS
                     .setProtocol("https")
                     //set client key file path